Ordisoftware/Hebrew-Calendar/README.md

 ## Changelog

+#### 2019.01.19 - Version 1.2

+- Add celebrations window.
+- Improve navigation window.
+- Improve preferences window.
+- Some bug fixes.

 #### 2019.01.17 - Version 1.1

-- Add a Report table to not generate it at every startup.
+- Report is no more generated at every startup.

 #### 2019.01.14 - Version 1.0